Q: What is this Gemini thing?

 Q: No, really: Do you actually believe we can make a difference?

-A: Awww… Stop wasting time reading this FAQ on the sucky Web and get on the train already! 😉 Time will tell if we’ll succeed (largely depending on what meaning you put into that) – but only if we dare doing it!
+A: Awww… Stop wasting time reading this FAQ on the sucky Web and get on the train already! 😉 Time will tell if we’ll succeed (largely depending on what meaning you put into that) – but only if we dare doing it in the first place!